Skip to main content

 Warning

 1. Not all of the AWS resources utilised during this exercise qualify for AWS' Free-Tier, so be aware that there will be charges to your account.
 To reduce costs, it is strongly advised that any EC2 instances not being used are kept in a "STOPPED" state.
-Using two EC2 instances (one at an AWS Wavelength Zone and one at eu-west-2), one carrier IP and one VPC would generate an approximate cost of 6.19 USD per month.
+Using two EC2 instances (a t3.medium at an AWS Wavelength Zone and a t2.micro at eu-west-2), one carrier IP and one VPC would cost approximately 6.19 USD per month.
 This cost is based on certain assumptions and might vary depending on your own usage and needs.
 A summary of this estimate can be found here.
 You can learn about pricing assumptions here.

 2. EC2 instances deployed on AWS Wavelength Zones have a few constraints.
 The main ones for this walkthrough are: